A Sh0rT n0vEl FoR oUr FrAcTuReD mInDs

-JT edited his two line response to Cass for nearly three hours.
+JT was still staring at his phone.
+He'd been editing his two line response to Cass for nearly three hours.
 The highlights of the revision process were as follows.

 First Draft: Cass, I disagree with that way of looking at it.
 I think if I write what I'm trying to write people will be able to see past the trivial interpersonal distractions you've focused their minds on.

 Low Point: You and the other fucking manipulative quants have damned us all.

 He didn't send the message.
 His emotions were dried up.